 In a previous post regarding How do I monitor my kids’ YouTube app history and searches, we provided tips on where to look for your kids’ viewed video history and searches.
-This post will show you how to enable filtering that is available for free within YouTube settings, it’s called Restricted Mode.
+This post will show you how to enable Restricted Mode which is a filter that is available for free within the YouTube settings.
 We will cover how to enable Restricted Mode for Android, iOS and any web browser.

 For Mobile Devices – Enabling Safe YouTube

 On both Android and iOS devices, the YouTube app has the Restricted Mode option under the app Settings.
 Google describes this mode as “Restricted Mode hides videos that may contain inappropriate content flagged by users and other signals.
 No filter is 100% accurate, but it should help you avoid most inappropriate content.”
 In the context of your child’s YouTube viewing, this means the searches they perform will include less inappropriate content and the suggested videos will also be of better taste.

 The only catch is you cannot prevent your child from changing this setting by using a passcode as Google makes this an opt-in setting.
 Read more about how to set it up on other devices and browsers here.

 For younger kids, Google does offer YouTube Kids app that provides a child-friendly interface with content filtering built-in and other features like time limits but even recently YouTube Kids has been in the news for inappropriate content.
 In my experience, kids “graduate” quickly into the real YouTube.

 Open the YouTube app, tap on the three dots then Settings.
 Toggle on Restricted Mode.